ionic-team/ng-cordova/docs/plugins/socialSharing/index.md

       // An error occurred.
 Show a message to the user });

-  // TO, CC, BCC must be an array, Files can be either null, string or array
+  // toArr and bccArr must be an array, file can be either null, string or array
   $cordovaSocialSharing
     .shareViaEmail(message, subject, toArr, bccArr, file)
     .then(function(result) {